adamedx/autographps-sdk/ROADMAP.md

 * Added Index parameter to Get-GraphLog
 * Make ggl alias First for newest and Last for oldest
 * Rename Get-GraphToken to Get-GraphAccessToken
+* Make Register-GraphApplication use the formatting for service principal

 ### Postponed